Abu al-Qasim al-Khoei: Students

 Former student Ali Sistani is currently the most senior Shia cleric in Iraq and widely regarded as "wield[ing] enormous power over Iraq's Shia majority."
 The degree of success of his articulation of moderate Shia politics in Iraq have been said to be "in no small part traceable to the legacy of his mentor and teacher", Khoei.

-Another significant student of Khoei, is Muhammad-Sadiq Rohani, who also shared a close relationship with Khoei.
-He was considered a high religious authorities in Iran, alongside Waheed Khurasani.
+Significant students of Khoei include Muhammad-Sadiq Rohani, Hossein Wahid Khorasani, Mohammad Hussein Fadlallah, Muhammad Baqir al-Sadr, Jawad Tabrizi, Kamal al-Haydari, Bashir al-Najafi, Mohammad Jamil Hammoud al-Amili and Muhammad Saeed al-Hakim.

 Works

 Ayatollah Khoei is brought in front of Saddam Hussein after Shia uprisings in 1991.

-Khoei wrote about various topics, ranging from Islamic jurisprudence to mathematics and astronomy and was a prolific writer in these disciplines.
+Khoei wrote about various topics, ranging from Islamic jurisprudence to mathematics and astronomy, having been known as a prolific writer in those disciplines.
 He wrote 37 books and treatises, most of which have been published.
 His works include: